lakshyarao22/alexa/Dependencies.md

 ### Bluetooth Dependencies

-Building with Bluetooth is optional and is currently limited to Linux and Raspberry Pi platforms.
-This release supports `A2DP-SINK` and `AVRCP` profiles.
+Building with Bluetooth is optional and is currently limited to Linux and Raspberry Pi. `A2DP-SINK`, `A2DP-SOURCE` (Linux only), `AVRCPTarget` (Linux only), and `AVRCPController` profiles are supported.
 If you choose to build with Bluetooth, these dependencies must be installed:
 * [SBC Library](https://git.kernel.org/pub/scm/bluetooth/sbc.git/tree/)
 * [BlueZ 5.37](http://www.bluez.org/download/) or later.
+* PulseAudio and PulseAudio bluetooth modules, which are used to handle audio routing.
+Note: You may substitute PulseAudio with a comparable application of your choice.

 ### Android Dependencies

-* Requires cmake 3.6 or greater.
+* Requires Cmake 3.6 or greater.
 * [Android SDK tools](https://developer.android.com/studio/#comand-tools).
 Included in [Android Studio](https://developer.android.com/studio/#downloads) by default.
 * [Android Native Development Kit (NDK)](https://developer.android.com/ndk/downloads/).
 Required for the `MediaPlayerInterface` and sample app integration.
 * [FFmpeg 4.0.0](https://www.ffmpeg.org/download.html) or greater.
+* *Optional*: Make sure that your Android environment has OpenSL ES with equalizer support.
+Any full-featured Android OS or a third-party equalizer software should meet these requirements.